 On September 30, 2024, the Company received \$41,997 in subscriptions for a non-brokered private placement of unsecured convertible notes.
-As of February 27, 2025, these notes have not been issued.
+These notes were issued during the three months ended December 31, 2024.

 14. Related Party Transactions

 The following table summarizes the compensation of the Company's key management: